PDM4AR/exercises/docs/07-optimizationmilp.md

 python3 [path/to/]src/pdm4ar/main.py --exercise 07
 ```

-After running the exercise, a report will be generated that shows your results.
+After running the exercise, a report will be generated that shows your results (if you enabled the report generation).